 My husband kept going on and on about how great this soup is, how it reminds him of soup his mom made when he was a kid, how amazing I am; OK I threw that last part in there but it is not uncommon for him to say that.

 Don’t you just want to dive in that bowl and swim around?
 Well you would if you tasted it.
-What would you call this soup?

 If you love this soup be sure to try it’s grain-free counterpart, Taco Soup!